dockstore/dockstore-documentation/docs/launch-with/bdcat-launch-with.rst

    support http(s) based imports.
 Dockstore disables the Launch with NHLBI BioData Catalyst button if the selected version has any http(s) imports.
+3. For WDL workflows, NHLBI BioData Catalyst only supports file-path based imports for GitHub-based workflows.
+The Launch-with NHLBI BioData Catalyst button is disabled if the selected WDL workflow version has more than one descriptor file and is not GitHub-based.

 .. discourse::
     :topic_identifier: 4190